DanielDmlee/Pelion_CM_QucikStart/README.md

 ## 1.1 Prepare the SIM card
 There are two plastic SIM card designs, and both can use Connectivtivity Management.
+These SIM cards can use 2FF to 4FF sizes.

 <center>
 <img src="./Pictures/PelionCM_SimCard.png" width="40%"></img>